Contact Us

 Admitted Insurance

-An admitted insurance product is one that has been licensed and approved by the Division of Insurance (DOI) in the state where it’s being sold.
+An admitted insurance product has been licensed and approved by the Division of Insurance (DOI) in the state where it’s being sold.
 Each state’s DOI has requirements for everything from how much carriers can charge to what kind of coverages are offered to how the carriers communicate with customers.
 The process of getting a product admitted through this office—or even making changes to a product that has already been admitted—is lengthy and complicated for carriers.
 But in return, the carrier and its customers get some financial protection from the state.

 Non-Admitted Insurance

 On the other hand, non-admitted insurance products are those that have not been licensed and approved by a DOI.
-These products fall outside of the standard market for that particular state and, therefore, don’t meet its requirements.
+These insurance products fall outside of the standard market for that particular state and, therefore, don’t meet its requirements.

 When a product falls outside of the standard market, it doesn’t mean that it’s covering an illegitimate risk or that insurance wouldn’t be helpful protection.
 It simply means that it’s a risk the state doesn’t want to cover.
-If an insurance carrier wants to sell that product anyways, they can—they would just need to sell it on a non-admitted basis.
+If an insurance carrier wants to sell that product anyway, they can—they would just need to sell it on a non-admitted basis.
 Being non-admitted allows these products to operate outside of DOI regulations and restrictions.
 This makes them much more flexible in what they can cover, but they also don’t receive the same financial protections from the state.

 Examples of non-admitted products include parental leave insurance or crypto wallet insurance.
 They don’t fall into the standard market insurance category that products like health insurance, home insurance, car insurance, or pet health insurance do, but they still offer important protection that people are willing to pay for.